-We have walked past the Arndale Build-A-Bear Workshop so many times over the years and I was always curious to pop inside and have a nosey.
-The timing unfortunately was never right due to Liv’s age and hubby wanted to keep me away so I didn’t add to our already large teddy bear collection.
+We have walked past the Arndale Build A Bear Workshop so many times over the years and I was always curious to pop inside and have a nosy.
+The timing unfortunately was never right due to Mini Me’s age and hubby wanted to keep me away so I didn’t add to our already large teddy bear collection.

-When given the opportunity to review the Build-A-Bear Workshop in Manchester City Centre, it would have been very rude to refuse!
+When given the opportunity to work on a Build A Bear review in Manchester City Centre, it would have been very rude to refuse!

-So off we trundled, on a typical rainy day to the shop and as we edged nearer we found we were greeted by a lovely Build-A-Bear lady pulling what appeared to be a very well stuffed sheep on roller skates.
-Very bizarre but it certainly caught Liv’s attention!
-Now Liv loves teddy bears (she certainly takes after her mummy!) and I knew she would enjoy the experience… maybe we should have gone on another day!
+So off we trundled, on a typical rainy day to the shop and as we edged nearer we found we were greeted by a lovely Build A Bear lady pulling what appeared to be a very well stuffed sheep on roller skates.
+Very bizarre but it certainly caught Mini Me’s attention!
+Now Mini Me loves teddy bears (she certainly takes after her mummy!) and I knew she would enjoy the experience… maybe we should have gone on another day!
 After being greeted by the lovely and enthusiastic Tom we were taken over to the racks (and racks and racks) of bear “skins”.
 I cannot tell you exactly how many bears there were to choose from but there must have been in excess of 30 different shapes, sizes and colours on show.
-Liv unfortunately did not play ball and was very shy in front of Tom, after an arduous 5 minutes we had Liv’s agreement on a lovely pinky coloured bear with a heart for a nose.
+MIni Me unfortunately did not play ball and was very shy in front of Tom, after an arduous 5 minutes we had MIni Me’s agreement on a lovely pinky coloured bear with a heart for a nose.

 Tom asked us if we wanted the bear to be cuddly, or really soft or be able to sit up, we chose for Liv’s new bear to be cuddly.
 Well all teddy bears should be cuddly!
-Liv was instructed to step on the little pedal that powers the fluff machine so that he could manoeuvre the bear round and make sure it was filled to the correct fluffiness!
-I was really amazed at how Liv suddenly changed from being a little monster into being so in awe of this machine that she hung on Tom’s every word.
-As we watched the fluff being rolled around in the machine, Liv pedalled away and Tom made sure the bear was filled for the ultimate cuddle experience and let us test the bear to make sure.
+Mini Me was instructed to step on the little pedal that powers the fluff machine so that he could manoeuvre the bear round and make sure it was filled to the correct fluffiness!
+I was really amazed at how Mini Me suddenly changed from being a little monster into being so in awe of this machine that she hung on Tom’s every word.
+As we watched the fluff being rolled around in the machine, Mini Me pedalled away and Tom made sure the bear was filled for the ultimate cuddle experience and let us test the bear to make sure.

-Once the bear was filled, Liv was then asked to choose a heart for her bear.
-With 3 fabric options, Liv chose the simple red satin coloured heart and we were all told to kiss the heart so that Liv’s bear would always be loved.
-The heart was then placed inside the bear but before being sewn up an ID number was also inserted so that in the utterly heartbreaking event of the bear being mis-placed, a quick scan at your local Build-A-Bear Workshop would reveal the details of the bear’s owner.
+Once the bear was filled, Mini Me was then asked to choose a heart for her bear.
+With 3 fabric options, MIni Me chose the simple red satin coloured heart and we were all told to kiss the heart so that Mini Me’s bear would always be loved.
+The heart was then placed inside the bear but before being sewn up an ID number was also inserted so that in the utterly heartbreaking event of the bear being mis-placed, a quick scan at your local Build A Bear Workshop would reveal the details of the bear’s owner.

 This is such an amazing feature, I was taken aback by how much thought (and love) goes into making the bears.

-The next stage was the chance to choose an outfit for your bear and with so many to choose from including football kits, pretty dresses and costumes, this would have been a hard choice if we hadn’t already mentioned Liv was a huge Snow White fan.
-Tom toddled off and brought back a wonderful Snow White outfit and proceeded to help Liv dress her bear.
+The next stage of the Build A Bear workshop was the chance to choose an outfit for your bear and with so many to choose from including football kits, pretty dresses and costumes, this would have been a hard choice if we hadn’t already mentioned Liv was a huge Snow White fan.
+Tom toddled off and brought back a wonderful Snow White outfit and proceeded to help Mini Me dress her bear.
 A very strange combination of a pinkish bear wearing a Snow White outfit complete with red hairband, it could only get more bizarre with the addition of gold lace up boots!
 Yes, your eyes are not playing tricks, I really did say boots!
 I forgot to mention that there is a vast array of shoes/boots/sandals to choose from to compliment your bears outfit!

 The penultimate step in Building Your Bear is choosing a name for your bear, if you really are stuck (just like we were!)
-Tom was on hand with a Build-A-Bear Workshop name booklet with suggestions.
-We happened to think that Candyfloss was very apt for Liv’s pink bear, and this was entered into a Birth Certificate that includes the bears Date of Birth, Weight, Height, Fur and Eye colours.
-Also at this stage our details were recorded on the BABW system so that if Liv ever does misplace Candyfloss she will be able to find her way home to us.
+Tom was on hand with a Build A Bear Workshop name booklet with suggestions.
+We happened to think that Candyfloss was very apt for Mini Me’s pink bear, and this was entered into a Birth Certificate that includes the bears Date of Birth, Weight, Height, Fur and Eye colours.
+Also at this stage our details were recorded on the BABW system so that if Mini Me ever does misplace Candyfloss she will be able to find her way home to us.

 The absolute final stage was to give Candyfloss a home, normally all bear would be house in a cardboard carry box which can be coloured in when you get home.
 As it is Easter BABW are running a wonderful promotion that for every bear over £9.00 purchased they will also give your bear a very cute little egg basket to sit in, complete with handle so that you can also carry your bear around in this.
 An ingenious idea, especially if the bear is to be given as a present, this is a fantastic little extra.

-We would definitely return in the future when Olivia is older and I picked up details on their parties which with a minimum of 6 children and a minimum budget of £9 per child sounds like a totally unique party idea.
+We would definitely return in the future when Mini Me is older and I picked up details on their parties which with a minimum of 6 children and a minimum budget of £9 per child sounds like a totally unique party idea.

 Bears range in price from £9 to £18 (more for specialist Hello Kitty range), clothes from £2 upwards and the sounds are also from £2 up to £5 dependant on which you choose.